learn-co-curriculum/selecting-single-elements-readme/README.md

 `document.querySelector('#mw-normal-catlinks ul li')`

 Now that code selects precisely the correct element.
 And we just learned something new.
-We learned that by placing a space and then another element, Javascript will select only the matching element inside of previously matched element.
-For example, here even though there were are other ul and li's on the page, we properly told Javascript to only select the ul inside of the li, and the li inside of the ul.
+We learned that by placing a space and then another element, Javascript will select only the matching element inside of (ie. a descendant of) previously matched element.
+For example, here even though there were are other ul and li's on the page, we properly told Javascript to only select the ul inside of the div with an id mw-normal-catlinks, and the li inside of the ul.
 Doing so retrieved the following element.

 ```html
 <li>